 WAA awards two series of badges to archers achieving specified scores indoors or outdoors.
 Badges are free to WAA members and may be bought for a small charge by non-members.
 Each level of badge may be claimed only once.
 Dragons are awarded for indoor archery.
 They are awarded only for Portsmouth rounds.
 Daffodils are the outdoor award.
 They are awarded for rounds in the York (Gentlemen), Hereford (Ladies) and Bristol (Juniors according to age group) series.

 Classifications are the best indication of where you are in terms of scoring ability, and provide a benchmark for levels of improvement.
-There are six classification levels: the lowest is third class, then second class, first class, Bowman, Master Bowman, and Grand Master Bowman at the highest classification level.
+Classification is given at the back of the Shooting Administration Procedures in the Resources section of this page.

 To gain a classification you need to shoot three scores that meet that classification level.
-The highest two classifications, Master Bowman and Grand Master Bowman, can only be achieved with scores achieved at record status competitions.
 Once you achieve a classification you can’t claim a lower one.

 You can hold different classifications for different bow types, but you can only hold your classification for the calendar year in which you shot your qualifying scores.
 You must re-qualify each year to maintain it.